We are a local pickup only nursery. Please select location at checkout.

 Origin/Distribution: native to Maine

 More: The roots and leaves have been used medicinally.
-The young shoots and berries are edible, as are the cooked rhizomes which are also eaten raw by bears.
+The young shoots and berries are edible, as are the cooked rhizomes (like potato) which are also eaten raw by bears.
 More information coming soon.

 Image credit: Kathy Sill via Creative Commons as found on North Carolina Extension Gardener Plant Toolbox